inspurer/inspurer/README.md

 I'm an android developer, also a python full stack developer, as well as addicting to data visualization

 - 🔭 I’m currently ~~working on kuaishou.corp as an android research & development engineer~~ sleeping on my home bed, on yeah~
-- 🌱 I’m a bachelor of engineering of Central South University
+- 🌱 I hold a Bachelor of Engineering degree from Central South University
 - 🤔 I’m looking for helping those who want data by using webspider and analyse it，see https://github.com/Python3Spiders/
-- 💬 Ask me about java & android & data-mining & mini-program & python full stack & data visualization & chrome-extension
+- 💬 Ask me about java & android & data-mining & mini-program & python full stack & data visualization & chrome-extension & unity3d & swift & esp32...
 - 🍉 I have developed some online tools such as [https://weibo-crawl-visual.buyixiao.xyz/](https://weibo-crawl-visual.buyixiao.xyz/) and [https://tools.buyixiao.xyz/](https://tools.buyixiao.xyz/)

 ### Contact me